Earth's energy budget: Earth's internal heat sources and other minor effects

-Human production of energy is even lower at an estimated 160,000 TW-hr for all of year 2019.
-This corresponds to an average continuous heat flow of about 18 TW.
+Human production of energy is even lower at an average 18 TW, corresponding to an estimated 160,000 TW-hr, for all of year 2019.
 However, consumption is growing rapidly and energy production with fossil fuels also produces an increase in atmospheric greenhouse gases, leading to a more than 20 times larger imbalance in the incoming/outgoing flows that originate from solar radiation.

 Photosynthesis also has a significant effect: An estimated 140 TW (or around 0.08%) of incident energy gets captured by photosynthesis, giving energy to plants to produce biomass.
-A similar flow of thermal energy is released over the course of a year when plants are used as food or fuel.
+A similar flow of heat is released over the course of a year when plants are used as food or fuel.

 Other minor sources of energy are usually ignored in the calculations, including accretion of interplanetary dust and solar wind, light from stars other than the Sun and the thermal radiation from space.
 Earlier, Joseph Fourier had claimed that deep space radiation was significant in a paper often cited as the first on the greenhouse effect.